|Oracle Enterprise Manager Administrator's Guide

 The sample images included are:

-You do not need to specify an explicit path for graphics located in this directory.
+Do not specify a directory for graphics located in this directory.
 Specify only the file name, such as

 usa.gif.
 You can use .GIF or .JPG graphic files.
-When a new image is added to a group, the file name is stored in the repository.
+If you check the box, enter the file name of the image in the Bitmap Relative URL field.
+When an image is added to a group, the file name is stored in the repository.

 Determine whether you want to display large or small icons in the group.

-Determine the permissions that you want to assign to the group with the Access page.
+Determine the permissions that you want to assign to the group with the Permissions Page.
 This allows other users to view or modify the group.
 Any permissions assigned on this page over-write any user default permissions.
-See "Access" for an explanation of the permissions that can be assigned.
+See "Permissions" on page 1-23 for an explanation of the permissions that can be assigned.

-Groups are populated by adding targets from the specific group's Available Targets list on the General page.
-Groups can also be populated by dragging and dropping databases, groups, nodes, listeners or any other discovered targets in the Navigator into the appropriate group in the Navigator Groups folder.
+Groups are populated by dragging and dropping databases, groups, nodes, listeners or any other discovered services from the Navigator into the Group pane.
 You can create, update, and save any number of groups.
 In addition, you can add a graphic as a background to the group for visual identification or to graphically show the location of nodes.
 For example, you can use a group drawing of a city or state for the background of your group.
-Once a group is created, it can be manipulated like any other object in the Navigator.

-Probably the most important aspect of the Enterprise Manager Group system is that it provides an efficient way to monitor the alerts reported by the event system.
+The Group system provides an efficient way to monitor the alerts reported by the event system.
 If the object or group has events registered against it, a flag showing the state of the event condition is displayed.
 If an object in a group has more than one event registered against it, the flag will represent the most severe alert condition.

 Groups inherit the worst state of any of the members.
-If one target in a group is down (status of the target is unknown), the group displays a gray flag.
+If one service in a group is down, the group displays a grey flag.

 For status monitors to display on a group or object, an Intelligent Agent must be running on the node where the object is located.

-When you double-click on a group icon, the Edit Group property sheet displays for that group.
-You can add or remove objects from the group via the Available/Selected Targets lists on the General page.
-In addition, you can delete objects from the group by selecting them and pressing the Delete key, or clicking the right mouse button and selecting Remove Item from Group.
+When you double-click on a group icon, the group expands to display the objects in the group.
+You can drag and drop objects from the Group, the Navigator, and other groups to add them to the group.
+You can delete objects from the group by selecting them and pressing the Delete key, or clicking the right mouse button and selecting Remove.

-When you double-click on a database or other discovered target within a group, you connect to that service.
+When you double-click on a database or other discovered service, you connect to that service.
 The instance property sheet displays if that service is a database.
 If the connection to the database fails for any reason, the Login Information dialog box displays.
-See "Preferred Credentials" for information on preferred credentials.
+See "Preferred Credentials" on page 1-25 for information on preferred credentials.

-You can launch a database application using an object in the group.
-Select a database icon in the Group View pane, then select a tool from the Console Tools menu or Tool drawers.
+You can launch a database tool using an object in the group.
+Select a database icon in the Group pane, then select a DBA tool from the Tools menu or launch palette.
 You are connected to the database according to the user credentials that have been set up for the system.
-See "Preferred Credentials" for more information on user credentials.
+See "Preferred Credentials" on page 1-25 for more information on user credentials.

 When you add objects in a group, the updates are reflected in every occurrence of the group.
 Any updates to a group are automatically saved as the updates are made.